-If you’d like information on plants, you can search on a topic in the sidebar, go to Gardening Resources, or subscribe to my newsletter, Friday Flourish, and get my PDF, “20 Must-Have Plants for Northwest Gardens” as a gift.
+If you’d like information on plants, you can search on a topic in the sidebar, check out the Garden section, go to Gardening Resources, or subscribe to my newsletter.
+When you subscribe, you’ll receive my PDF, “20 Must-Have Plants for Northwest Gardens” as a gift.

 Sometimes he used a spade in his garden, and sometimes he read and wrote.
 He had but one name for these two kinds of labor; he called them gardening.